clemenko/rke_airgap_install/README.md

 ## Migration Server

 Because we are moving bit across an air gap we need a server on the internet.
 Because I am using a cloud provider I am going to spin a 4th Rocky Linux server name `rancher4`.
 Most of the challenge of air gaps is getting all the bits.
 Don't ask me how I know.
 Let's ssh into `rancher4` to start the downloading process.
 Since we are connected to the internet we can install a few tools like [Skopeo](https://github.com/containers/skopeo).
 Once we have all the tars, and images we will run a docker registry for installing Rancher and Longhorn.
+We are going to assume root access since this is a throw away server.

 ### Install Skopeo